Model Predictive Control with Environment Adaptation for Legged Locomotion: Locomotion-Enhancing Features

 \subsection{Mobility and Mobility Factor}

+Terrain adaptability is vital when it comes to locomotion of the legged robots.
+Adjusting the posture of the robot depending on the environment is important for safe locomotion.
 A way to enable our \gls{nmpc} to choose robot orientation adaptively to any terrain is to employ the concept of \emph{mobility}~\cite{focchi17iros}.
 In order to rigorously discuss mobility in mathematical terms, we first define it in words as the attitude of a manipulator (leg) to arbitrarily change end-effector position/orientation~\cite{sciavicco00}.

 In order to penalize low leg mobility in the cost function \eqref{eq:mobility_cost} we need to compute the reference value of hip-to-foot distance ${}_\mathcal{C}\vect{p}_{\mathrm{hf}_{k}}^{\mathrm{ref}}$.
 Our goal in this section is to define a convenient metric to represent mobility and compute ${}_\mathcal{C}\vect{p}_{\mathrm{hf}_{k}}^{\mathrm{ref}}$ corresponding to the maximum value of such a metric.
 Among several ways to compute mobility \cite{focchi17iros}, the velocity transformation ratio \cite{Yoshikawa1984} allows one to evaluate mobility in a particular direction.
-However, the velocity transformation ratio cannot be used in our setting because it requires prior knowledge of the evolution of the relative foot position with respect to \gls{com} which is not available in advance in our case.
+However, the velocity transformation ratio cannot be used in our setting because it requires prior knowledge of the evolution of the relative foot position with respect to \gls{com}.
+In our case it is not available in advance because it is an output the \gls{nmpc}.

 As an alternative approach, we consider the volume of the \textit{manipulability ellipsoid} $\left( \vect{v} (\mx{J}\mx{J}^\top)^{-1}\vect{v}=1 \right)$ \cite{sciavicco00} as a metric to evaluate mobility.
 A change in the volume of the manipulability ellipsoid with different leg configurations is visualized in Fig. \ref{fig:3Dellipsoids} (left).